Profiles Help - About the Data

 Inclusion Rules for Reporting School and District Results

-- Students who did not attempt one or more units are not included in achievement or SGP results; they are counted as non-participants if enrolled in the same school during the testing window.
+- Students who did not attempt at least one item in each session are not included in achievement or SGP results; they are counted as non-participants if enrolled in the same school during the testing window.

-- First-year ELL students are not included in achievement and SGP results even if they are fully tested.
+- First-year EL students are not included in achievement and SGP results even if they are fully tested.

-- ELL students who did not participate in ACCESS for ELLs are counted as non-participants even if they are fully tested.
+- EL students who did not participate in ACCESS for ELLs are counted as non-participants even if they are fully tested in ELA.

-- School achievement results only include students enrolled in the school since October, 2014.
+- School achievement results only include students enrolled in the school since October of the school year.

-- District and school SGP results only include students enrolled in the school since October, 2014.
+- District and school SGP results only include students enrolled in the school since October of the school year.

-- Students who took the Alternate Assessment are included in average CPI, but not achievement level or growth results.
+- Students who took the Alternate Assessment are included in CPI and achievement level results, but not scaled score (for NextGen tests) or growth results.

 PARCC (Administered in 2015 and 2016)